Gumiho: Shin Don, the Reformer Compared to a Fox Spirit

-Shindon, depicted in the form of an old fox spirit monk.

-Shin Don (辛旽), a prominent figure in Goryeo history, was recorded as a spirit of a cunning fox.
+Shin Don (辛旽,1322~1377), a prominent figure in Goryeo history, was recorded as a spirit of a cunning fox.
 As a historical figure, Shin Don was a monk and a close confidant of King Gongmin, who was effectively the last monarch to hold real power in the Goryeo royal court.
-In Goryeo society, monks were religious figures but generally came from lowly social backgrounds, and thus Shin Don’s rise to become the king’s closest advisor was an extraordinary and unconventional case.
+In Goryeo society, monks were religious figures but generally came from lowly social backgrounds, and thus Shin Don's rise to become the king's closest advisor was an extraordinary and unconventional case.
 He is regarded as a reformer who challenged the corrupt Goryeo political system; however, in the end, he himself was also corrupted by power and became known as a "demonic monk" (妖僧), reflecting his complex and dual nature.

-Some argue that since Shin Don’s deeds were recorded by revolutionary forces who eventually overthrew Goryeo to establish Joseon, many of the negative reputations attached to him are unfair.
-Ultimately, Shin Don’s rise from a lowly background to become the king’s close aide, the fact that his history was written by the forces of the dynastic revolution, and most notably that he was defamed as a cunning fox spirit—a form of slander usually reserved for female figures—ironically made him the Korean historical figure most resembling Daji, the notorious woman in Chinese history, despite being a man.
+Some argue that since Shin Don's deeds were recorded by revolutionary forces who eventually overthrew Goryeo to establish Joseon, many of the negative reputations attached to him are unfair.
+Ultimately, Shin Don's rise from a lowly background to become the king's close aide, the fact that his history was written by the forces of the dynastic revolution, and most notably that he was defamed as a cunning fox spirit—a form of slander usually reserved for female figures—ironically made him the Korean historical figure most resembling Daji, the notorious woman in Chinese history, despite being a man.

 As a fox spirit, Shin Don is referred to as Nohojung(老狐精), meaning "old fox spirit."In the records that regard Shin Don as an old fox spirit, it is said that he was considered an old fox spirit because he ate black chickens and white horses and was afraid of yellow dogs.